 Before taking a zinc supplement, talk to your doctor about your nutritional needs.
 He or she can help you decide if zinc is right for you and recommend the best dosage level for your needs.
 The strength of zinc supplements is measured in milligrams (mg), and supplements usually contain up to 100 milligrams of zinc per serving.
 To get the most out of the supplement that you choose, follow the manufacturer's directions carefully unless otherwise directed by your medical provider.

-Related Searcheszinc oxide ointment, calcium magnesium zinc, bacitracin zinc, zinc suncreen,
+Related Searcheszinc oxide ointment, calcium magnesium zinc, elderberry vitamins, bacitracin zinc, neutrogena zinc suncreen,